-The Measurement, Evaluation, and Assessment Committee (MEAC) has four major areas of work, with members participating in subcommittees to support each area.
+The Measurement, Evaluation, and Assessment Committee (MEAC) has four major areas of work, aligned with PLA projects and products, with members participating in subcommittees to support each area.

-MEAC assists PLA with supporting user engagement and developing new resources for the Project Outcome toolkit to meet the evolving needs of the field.
-During the reporting period, Sustainable Development Goals (SDGs) were integrated within Project Outcome.
-Subcommittee members developed a resource for Project Outcome users explaining SDGs, their significance, and how to apply them to surveys.
-Committee members supported staff in the presentation of a webinar about the SDGs’ integration and how to leverage evaluative efforts.
+Project Outcome: MEAC assists PLA with supporting user engagement and developing new resources for the Project Outcome toolkit to meet the evolving needs of the field.
+During the reporting period, committee members reviewed the results of the Project Outcome user survey and developed ideas for additional promotional work to support increased adoption and utilization.

 Do you see opportunities to better align committee work with those goals?

-Members of MEAC are a good cross-section of the field, with representation from public libraries, state library agencies, and the private sector, as well as a variety of regions.
-MEAC will apply these perspectives to the data projects that we support to identify emerging needs in the field.
-The Library Services for Strong Communities data in particular will provide a good benchmark for action toward evolving services.
-Working with the PLA data products, MEAC members will contribute to identification of trends in public library services and development of resources to support responsiveness to community needs.
+Transformation – MEAC members represent a good cross-section of the field, with representation from public libraries, state library agencies, support organizations, and the private sector, from locations across the country.
+MEAC will continue to draw from these perspectives to identify emerging needs in the field.
+Working with the PLA data products, MEAC members will contribute to identification of trends and development of resources to support responsiveness to community needs.

-PLA’s Organizational Excellence goals are reflected in the quality of products offered in the field, and MEAC contributes to those products.
-MEAC will continue to work closely with our incredible staff members to support the further development of the Benchmark product, as well as to advocate for increased adoption of data-informed practices that are supported by PLA’s products, educational opportunities and publications.
+Organizational Excellence – MEAC contributes to the quality of data products offered through PLA and will continue to work closely with PLA staff to support ongoing product development, as well as to advocate for increased adoption of data-informed practices that are supported by PLA’s products, educational opportunities, and publications.

 What recommendations do you have for in-coming committee members?
 Are there particular streams of